 ľ Retrieve on Flat, Chapter 4, Sections 11 & 12 (not in any order): П 1.
 Touching the dog with the hand on the Stay 3.
 Giving a signal with the arm and hand holding Н signal, if given.
 Chapter 2, Section 20 moving/adjusting feet as the dog is coming in. the dumbbell.
-Chapter 4, Section 11 Н Chapter 4, Section 11.
-Also mentioned in Judging Procedures. П 4.
+Chapter 4, Section 11 П Chapter 4, Section 11.
+Also mentioned in Judging Procedures.
+H 4.
 Hands not at handler's side as the dog is Always learn to read and refer back to the Н coming in to Sit in front.
 Chapter 2, Section 19. foundation exercise(s) of an exercise.
-In this l· case, Novice Recall.
-Retrieve Over High Jump, Chapter 4, Sections 13 & 14 (not in any order): l۱ 9 11 1 3.
+In this l i case, Novice Recall. ı Retrieve Over High Jump, Chapter 4, Sections 13 & 14 (not in any order): Ιı 3.
 Giving a signal with the arm and hand holding Н signal, if given.
 Chapter 2, Section 20 feet as the dog is coming in.
 Chapter 4, Section the dumbbell.
-Chapter 4, Section 11 o.g., g., o., o., ap.o, ooo.o., o 11.
-Also mentioned in Judging Procedures. and dames on chapter 1, content 1 П 4.
+Chapter 4, Section 11 Ш 11.
+Also mentioned in Judging Procedures. П 4.
 Hands not at handler's side as the dog is Always learn to read and refer back to the coming in to Sit in front.
 Chapter 2, Section 19. foundation exercise(s) of an exercise.
 In this case, Novice Recall & Retrieve On Flat.